MalinnaLeach/CV/README.md

 ####Junior Full Stack Web Developer

-I am a London-based Junior Full Stack Web Developer.
-I'm currently studying at **Makers Academy**, Europe's leading developer bootcamp, and will graduate **December 2016**.
+I am a London-based Junior Full Stack Web Developer, and a recent graduate of **Makers Academy**, Europe's leading developer bootcamp.

 I am driven by curiosity, and my ambitions mostly centre on my own development.
 My leadership skills bring a natural momentum to any project, and my enthusiasm is infectious.

 A desire to use my analytical skills to create tangible products has inspired my move into Web Development.
-Making something that solves a problem, that can make a person's life a little easier, better or more fun will give me a sense of fulfilment that I wasn't quite getting when managing business processes.  **Coding makes me happy**.
+Making something that solves a problem, that can make a person's life a little easier, better or more fun will give me a deep sense of fulfilment, as it appeals to my creative nature.  **Coding makes me happy**.

 ## Skills